cyrus-and/httpool/README.md

 -------

-The following example shows how a regular `http.HandlerFunc` can be wrapped to use at most 100 Goroutines to execute the handler.
+The following example shows how a regular `http.HandlerFunc` can be wrapped to use at most 100 Goroutines and 4 CPUs to execute the handler.

 ```go
 package main